-By Joanne Jeffries.
-Last Updated 20th January 2022.
+By Lewis Hendrix.
+Last Updated 1st August 2023.
 Welcome to our guide on foreign vehicle claims and car accident claims.
 In it, we explain what happens if you’re in an accident with a foreign vehicle.
 We answer questions about being injured overseas and compensation claims for an accident overseas.

 Those who have been affected by a road traffic accident with a foreign vehicle may wish to pursue a claim for compensation.
 Many people who have been involved in a car accident with a foreign vehicle may experience head injuries or whiplash.
 If that is the case and a third party is directly at fault and has inflicted an injury, then you could have grounds to pursue a personal injury claim for compensation.

 If at any point within this online guide you become confused by the topics that are being discussed, then please do not hesitate to contact one of our advisors.
 Our friendly advisors are available 24 hours a day, 7 day a week, which means they are always available to answer your questions.

 - A Guide To Claims For Car Accidents With A Foreign Vehicle